apache/druid-website-src/druid-powered.md

 * [How Adikteev helps customers succeed using self-service analytics](https://imply.io/post/how-adikteev-helps-customers-succeed-using-self-service-analytics)

+## AdsWizz

+[AdsWizz](https://www.adswizz.com/) is the leading global digital audio advertising solution provider, enabling the effective monetization and personalization of digital audio through a complete suite of advertising and analytics solutions.

+We use Druid as the core analytics engine, which powers a multitude of real-time dashboards and widgets, used both by customers and internal staff.
+Sub-second query response times, the removal of obsolete data cubes, ad-hoc analytics and the seamless integration of historical and real-time data are the main reasons we have chosen Druid.
+Advertisers, agencies and publishers can get insights on hundreds of metrics and dimensions specific to the advertising industry, having the possibility to slice and dice the data according to their needs.

 ## Airbnb

 Druid powers slice and dice analytics on both historical and realtime-time metrics.
 It significantly reduces latency of analytic queries and help people to get insights more interactively.